inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 The `gettime` action can perform two types of functions:

 * Convert a relative time expression to the equivalent ISO UTC time string or an Epoch timestamp.
 By default the output is an ISO string.
 If the optional `asEpoch` property is set to true, the output is returned as a number.
-* Convert a between ISO UTC string and epoch integer
+* Convert between ISO UTC string and epoch integer

 A time relative expression consists of a `*`, indicating **now**, optionally followed by an offset expression subtracted from, or if required, added to the current time.